paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-03-02-british_government_identity_revisited.md

 Seeing the identity now in use, we can see that I was at least half right:

-{% include 'figure' with '/images/2014/03/british_government_identity.png'
+{% render 'figure' with '/images/2014/03/british_government_identity.png'
   caption: 'Logos for HM Government, Department of Health, UK Trade & Investment, Department for Business Innovation & Skills, the Home Office, Ministry of Defence and HM Revenue & Customs.'
 %}